paulrudy/alfred-go-to-here/README.md

 ## Note on updating to version 4+

+*(If you've updated via the Alfred Gallery, you can ignore this message).*

 The bundleID has changed since version 3.x.
 Importing later versions than 3.x will create a new Alfred workflow instead of updating the previous one.

 Once you've imported the new version, delete the old version (check the version number beginning with `v` at the top of the main window).
 This also means that any changes you've made to the workflow's configuration will need to be redone.